smith128-ux/ethics_fall2025/_casestudy/potentialsolutions.md

 layout: default
 ---

+Was that annoying?
+Trying to get what you want from loot boxes while fighting random chance is frustrating.

 This section aims to devise a few solutions that developers can put in place to prevent problem gambling and disordered gaming.

 Probability Disclosure: